Charly1000/probook_450_g7/README.md

 - sidecar - I think that's a Intel-Kext problem.
 If you have another WiFi-Card it should work.

-don't forget to change "PlatformInfo" in OC-config with your own data.
+don't forget to change "PlatformInfo" in OC-config with your own data for MacBookPro15,4.

 try and have fun.